theclassnotes/theclassnotes.com-v4/index.md

   {% include post_listing.html %}
 {% endfor %}

 That's all the posts on this page.
-Check out the <a href="/archive/">Archive</a for the rest!
+Check out the [Archive](/archive/) for the rest!